Mingbaof/CodingAssessmentJ202509084/README.md

 # TODO:

 - Need to move logic to use hooks in UI
-- Need to remove the load buttons as they are not needed
 - Need some simple unit tests
 - Need to improve logging
 - Need to test error handling edge cases